Topic List

 Definition: BIOS

-(Basic Input Output System) A set of routines residing in firmware that boots the operating system and sets up the hardware in a Windows PC.
-The BIOS is where users change settings such as the boot order; for example, to boot from a flash drive before booting from the internal storage drive.
+(Basic Input Output System) A set of routines residing in firmware that boots (starts) the operating system and sets up the hardware in a Windows PC.
+Users can change setting in the BIOS; for example, to boot from a flash drive before booting from the internal storage drive (see first boot sequence).

 Prior to using Intel chips, the Mac had a startup counterpart, but it was never made as public as the BIOS for PCs.
 Starting in the mid-2000s, the Unified Extensible Firmware Interface (UEFI) began replacing the BIOS system (see UEFI).
 However, many people refer to UEFI as the BIOS and "UEFI BIOS" is also a common designation.